plus3it/lx-ebs-backups/README_RestoreByName.sh.md

 This procedure assumes that the recovery-script was used to build the recovery EBS(es) in the same availability-zone as the instance to be restored to.
 ### Parallel-Restore
+In this scenario, the recovery volumes are recovered to a new instance.
+It is assumed that both the root EBS(es) and application-data EBS(es) will be restored.
+Steps for doing so are as follows:

+1. Launch a new instance into the same availability-zone that the EBS-recovery was performed to.
+  - If the AMI used for the original instance is still available, use the "Launch More Like This" option from the AWS console to launch the replacement-instance
+  - If the AMI used for the original instance is no longer available, launch a new, equivalent instance - ensuring to set all of the requisite IAM, security group, VPC options, etc. that were applied to the original instance.
+Do not attach any additional disks to the new instance as they will be discarded.
+2. After the new instance has complete launching (2 of 2 launch tests have succeeded), stop - **do not terminate** - the new instance.
+3. After the new instance has stopped, detach all EBS volumes currently attached to the instance.
+4. Discard the detached EBS volumes.
+5. Attach the EBS recovery volumes to their appropriate locations (e.g., if an EBS was built from a snapshot of an EBS attached at /dev/sda1, attach the recovery EBS at /dev/sda1 of the new instance)
+6. If the original instance is still in a running state, power it down (**do not terminate it**).
+This is a safety-measure to ensure that things like Active Directory bindings do not create conflicts.
+7. If the original instance had EIPs (etc.) associated to it, re-associate those objects to the replacement instance.
+8. Power on the replacement instance (with the recovery EBSes attached)
+9. Verify that the replacement instance starts up (2 of 2 launch tests have succeeded)
+10. Login to the instance and verify functionality.
+11. Ensure that any external services dependent on the original instance are functioning correctly with the recovery instance.

 ## File-Level Restore